-In order to function properly, the recloser requires breaker "b" auxiliary switches to determine whether the breaker is in the open or closed position.
-Because all of the inputs to the ALPS system are programmable it is necessary that the correct number of contact converter(s) be programmed for use as the breaker "b" switch inputs.
+The recloser requires breaker "b" auxiliary switches to determine whether the breaker is in the open or closed position.
+Because all ALPS inputs are programmable, the correct number of contact converter(s) must be programmed for use as the breaker "b" switch inputs.
 In three-pole tripping schemes, only one "b" switch input is required, therefore only one contact converter need be programmed for that input.
-In single-pole tripping schemes, three "b" switch inputs are required (one for each phase) therefore three contact converters must be programmed for those inputs.
+In single-pole tripping schemes, three "b" switch inputs are required (one for each phase), therefore three contact converters must be programmed for those inputs.